Dynamic Cluster Data Sampling for Efficient and Long-Tail-Aware Vision-Language Pre-training: Conclusion and Outlook

 \section{Conclusion and Outlook}

 This paper has proposed a dual-purpose data sampling approach to reduce the training costs of VLMs, important for practical applications, while at the same time balancing the availability of semantic data that is key to performance.
 Extensive experiments demonstrate that DynamiCS achieves better full-scale effectiveness at much lower cost while outperforming other low-cost pre-training alternatives.
-DynamiCS is effective on both LAION-400M and DataComp-DFN, suggesting that it can be extended to other unbalanced datasets to reduce training cost.
+Its effectiveness on both LAION-400M and DataComp-DFN suggests it can extend to other imbalanced datasets to reduce training cost.

-DynamiCS is based on two insights established in this paper.
-First, dynamic sampling makes an important contribution to efficient VLM pre-training.
-We conclude that dynamic sampling is very effective to reduce the cost of pre-training VLMs and expect it to be an element in future methods as well.

-Second, we establish that data sampling should involve both down- and upsampling, to maintain VLMs' performance on the long tail.
-The cost savings achieved with dynamic sampling give us the freedom to integrate upsampling in our approach.
+DynamiCS is based on two established insights.
+First, we establish that data sampling should involve both down- and upsampling, to maintain VLMs' performance on the long tail.
+The cost savings achieved with dynamic sampling give us the freedom to integrate upsampling into our approach.
 The novelty of DynamiCS is that it breaks with the ``aim for even'' philosophy, which cuts off the fat head in an attempt to flatten the distribution, and instead pursues an ``aim for utility'' philosophy.
+Second, dynamic sampling makes an important contribution to efficient VLM pre-training: it is very effective at reducing the cost of VLMs, and we expect it to be an element in future methods as well.